As virus spikes, Europe runs low on ICU beds, hospital staff

 In France, more than 7,000 health care workers have undergone training since last spring in intensive care techniques.
 Nursing students, interns, paramedics, all have been drafted, according to Health Minister Olivier Veran.

-"If the mobilization is well and truly there, it is not infinite," he said last week, when the ICU units were filled to 85 per cent capacity.
-"It is not enough."
+“If the mobilization is well and truly there, it is not infinite,” he said last week, when the ICU units were filled to 85% capacity.
+“It is not enough.”

 Within days, it had jumped another 7 percentage points and he warned it would continue to tick upward.
 And, unlike in the first wave last spring, the virus is now everywhere in France, making transfers from one region to another by high-speed train less practical.
 One hospital in the southern city of Marseille recently wheeled in refrigerated rental trucks ahead of a feared rise in ICU deaths there.